 If you would rather live off-campus, there are several apartment complexes within walking distance to SHSU, or which have a shuttle service to the campus, offer short-term leases, furnished apartments, and roommate matching services.
 You can access this list here.

 It is highly recommended that you arrive in time to attend the International Student Orientation.
 Orientation is the Monday BEFORE class starts.
-Register for the orientation here.
+For Spring 2015, the orientation is Monday, Jan.
+12. Register for the orientation here.

 Once you have reserved your flight, fill out the airport pickup form here.
 You will need to complete this 7 days before your departure to request this service.

 IMPORTANT: There are two airports in the Houston area- we ONLY provide airport pickup from George Bush Intercontinental Airport (code IAH).
 If you mistakenly fly into the other airport (Hobby) you will be responsible for arranging your own transportation to Huntsville.
 This can be very expensive (around $100) and should be avoided.